Internet Marketing – Home Income Tutorials

 Keep Your Intended Audience in Mind When Engaging in Affiliate Marketing

-Alright, let’s get real about affiliate marketing.
-You’ve probably heard it’s a great way to make some cash online and maybe even kickstart your own little empire.
-And yeah, that’s true—if you know what you’re doing.
+Okay, let’s be honest about affiliate marketing.
+You might have heard that it’s a good method to generate money online and maybe even start your own business.
+And yes, that’s true, but only if you know what you’re doing.

-But here’s the thing most folks overlook: if you don’t know who you’re talking to, you might as well be shouting into the void.
-Or worse, trying to sell ice to penguins.
+But here’s what most people don’t get: if you don’t know who you’re talking to, you might as well be yelling into the vacuum.
+Or even worse, trying to sell ice to penguins.

-It sounds like common sense, right?
-Know your audience.
-But trust me, this is where a lot of affiliate marketers trip over their own shoelaces.
-They get so caught up in the thrill of making money that they forget the golden rule: you can’t sell something to someone who doesn’t want it.
+It seems like common sense, doesn’t it?
+Know who you’re talking to.
+But believe me, this is where a lot of affiliate marketers get stuck.
+They become so excited about making money that they forget the most important rule: you can’t sell anything to someone who doesn’t want it.

-Imagine you’re at a party (I know, bear with me).
-You wouldn’t walk up to someone and start ranting about your love for quantum physics if they’re clearly more interested in the snack table.
-Same goes for affiliate marketing.
+Picture yourself at a party (I know, bear with me).
+If someone is clearly more interested in the snack table than you are, you wouldn’t walk up to them and start talking about how much you adore quantum physics.
+Affiliate marketing is the same way.
 You need to know who you’re talking to, or you’re just wasting everyone’s time, including your own.

 The Audience is Everything